unumotors/node-observability/README.md

 # Observability

-A easy way to add high visibility into your nodejs services here at unu.
-This will do a bunch of things for you that will help ease the deployment of your application into our platform.
-It might seem like some upfront work to configure but this will save many hours later on in debugging.
+An easy way to add high visibility into your nodejs services.

+This will do a bunch of things for you that will help ease the deployment of your application into our platform:

+* Sentry error handling of unhandled promise rejections and express errors
+* Monitoring server for liveness and readiness checks
+* Prometheus metrics exporter
+* Gitlab feature flags
+* OpenTelemetry tracing for all [default instrumentations](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/metapackages/auto-instrumentations-node), Mongoose, RabbitMQ (amqplib) and socket.io

 See Table of Contents
 * [Usage](#usage)